Debugging

 Note

-Setting a breakpoint inside a GPU kernel is only supported for the amd-mixed/5.6.0 at this time.
+Setting a breakpoint inside a GPU kernel is only supported for the rocm/5.6.0 at this time.
 Loading other rocm modules will lead to GPU driver mismatch errors.
 Documentation on GPU debugging with DDT can be found here .

 GNU GDB